ankrutik/notes/aws/solutions_arch_cert/notes.md

 #### Storage
 Root volume will be SSD and magnetic.
 Subsequent volumes can be of more types.
-IPOS: input output per second can be configurable Delete on terminate or not, EBS root volume is deleted by default Encrypt or not
+IOPS: input output per second can be configurable Delete on terminate or not, EBS root volume is deleted by default Encrypt or not

 #### Termination

+Configure what happens when you terminate:

+- stop: means can be started again, only EBS backed EC2 instances
+- terminate: instance is stopped and deleted, cannot be started again

-Configure what happens when you terminate: stop or terminate Termination Protection (default off) doesn't allow the usual terminate button to work.
+Termination Protection (default off) doesn't allow the usual terminate button to work.
 Will have to disable termination protection to actually terminate.

 #### Other